ammarsaber-dev/hacking-with-ios/README.md

 - EditButton that only appears when the list has items
 - Replaced the instructor's plain string array for expense types with a proper `enum` (`ExpenseType`) conforming to `CaseIterable`, `Identifiable`, and `Codable` — making the picker type-safe and the model serialization cleaner

+---

 ## Moonshot

-A NASA-themed app that introduced custom layouts, JSON decoding, generics, and multi-screen navigation in SwiftUI.
+A NASA mission browser that introduced custom layouts, JSON decoding, generics, and multi-screen navigation in SwiftUI.

 **What I learned:**
 - Loading and decoding JSON from the app bundle using `Codable`
 - Creating reusable decoding helpers with generics (`<T: Codable>`)
 - Building adaptive layouts with `ScrollView` and `LazyVGrid`
-- Using `NavigationStack` and `NavigationLink` to navigate between screens
+- Using `NavigationStack` with `NavigationLink(value:)` and `navigationDestination` for value-based navigation
+- Adding `Hashable` conformance to structs to enable value-based navigation
-- Passing model data between views
-- Organizing larger SwiftUI apps into multiple files and reusable views
+- Passing model data between views and organizing larger apps into multiple files
 - Working with dictionaries to efficiently relate data models

-**Challenges completed:**
-- Added mission launch dates to the detail screen
-- Extracted layout code into reusable views (`GridLayout` and `ListLayout`)
-- Added a toolbar button to toggle between grid and list layouts

 **What I added beyond the challenges:**
 - Used a `MissionLayout` enum instead of a Boolean to represent layout state
 - Refactored the toolbar toggle into a single adaptive button
 - Styled the list layout to match the app's custom dark theme
+- Registered two `navigationDestination` handlers — one for `Mission`, one for `Astronaut` — so tapping a crew member navigates directly to their profile

+---

+## Navigation (Technique Project)

+A technique project focused on SwiftUI's navigation system, with challenges applied back to iExpense and Moonshot.

+**What I learned:**
+- The difference between destination-closure `NavigationLink` and `NavigationLink(value:)`
+- Why `Hashable` conformance is required for value-based navigation
+- Hiding the back button with `navigationBarBackButtonHidden` to enforce explicit actions
+- Editing the navigation title inline with a `Binding<String>` and `.toolbarRole(.editor)`

+**What I applied in iExpense:**
+- Replaced the sheet with a `NavigationLink` push to `AddView`
+- Replaced the name `TextField` with an editable `navigationTitle($name)`, defaulting to "Your expense"